musketeers-br/vault-link/README.md

 docker-compose up -d
 ```

-Wait for the containers be ready.
+Wait for the the container be ready.

 Now we need to start the Hashicorp Vault container.
 A single configuration for it is provided at folder `./hashicorp/vault`.